cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_getting_started.md

 folder: cloud
 ---

-We offer a public cloud based on OpenStack.
-This robust and powerful cloud platform is ideal for companies that need a high-performance Linux environment, are looking for extreme scalability, use their own images, or have a high level of network complexity.

-OpenStack is a collection of open source cloud components (compute, networking and storage) for building and running a cloud platform for public, private and hybrid clouds.
-Supported by companies like HP, Cisco, Red Hat, and IBM.

-OpenStack has an enormous momentum.
-These days, many cloud users want an open platform to build their future cloud infrastructure upon, without having to fear vendor lock-in with first-generation cloud providers like Amazon Web Services and Microsoft.
-Therefore, companies choose OpenStack

 In this guide we'll walk through all the steps to get a new instance set up in a new empty project.
 At the end you will have a project with the required network components, security groups and SSH keys.
-This guide will use the Horizon Dashboard.
-See our [other guide] for the CLI version.
+This guide will use the Dashboard.

 ## Public or Private network